 Pittsburgh Drowsy Driving Car Accident FAQs

-Is drowsy driving illegal in Pennsylvania?
+Is Drowsy Driving Illegal in Pennsylvania?

 Only two states currently have laws specifically pertaining to fatigued driving: New Jersey and Arkansas.
 While Pennsylvania law does not outlaw drowsy driving, drivers can still face legal consequences if drowsy driving leads to reckless or negligent behavior on the road.
 A driver can be charged with reckless driving if they operate a vehicle with “willful or wanton disregard for the safety of persons or property.”
 Falling asleep or dozing off at the wheel or driving while severely fatigued could fit this definition.